Rapunzal/javascript-fundamentals/README.md

 ## Why the project is useful

-- The getLearnerData project helps in keeping track of the performance of Learners by calculating the weighted average and individual performance in each assignment.
+The getLearnerData project helps in keeping track of the performance of Learners by calculating the weighted average and individual performance of learners in each assignment.
 It aslo considers the due date and submission date while calculating the result.

 ## How users can get started with the project